samirdev2019/my_blog/README.md

 >$ $ cd ~/public_html
 >$ php -S localhost:8000

+* for the first test you can use this parameters for connecting like admin

+email : admin@gmail.com
+password : azerty

 send email

 There's no need to configure anything to run the application just for sending email